What is a mind palace — and how do you use it?

 Building a Mind Palace in Minecraft

 For me, constructing the mind palace has been somewhat challenging.
-It requires focus and concentration for tangible periods of time.
+It requires focus and concentration for long periods.
 And life tends to get in the way.

 Building a replica of my mind palace in Minecraft is helping reinforce my memories of its layout.

 As with Lego, I never forget a build.
-By building the mind palace in Minecraft, I’ve been able to reinforce the metastructure in my mind.
+By building the mind palace in Minecraft, I’ve reinforced the metastructure in my mind.